erickbytes/lofipython/content/blog/ways-to-free-up-disk-space-on-your-computer.rst

     sudo find / -xdev -type f -size +25M -exec du -sh {} ';' | sort -rh | head -n 20
     rm ~/large_file.pdf

-That summarizes a few ways Ubuntu users and Python developers can add some extra available disk space.
+That sums up a few ways Ubuntu users and Python developers can add some extra available disk space.
 It can definitely be frustrating to watch an install fail because there's no more space on your computer.
 These are a few strategies you can deploy to make room to operate on a disk space constrained system.